keypom/keypom/README.md

 ## Primary Market Public Sale for Keys

-The last type of customization available to the funder is the ability to create a public sale for the access keys in a drop.
+The last type of customization available to the funder is the ability to create a public sale for access keys in a drop.
 The funder can create a drop and let people add keys to it on an as-needed basis.
 The sale configurations are outlined below.

 ```rust